 The second point is that Travellers, along with Gypsies, are a group traditionally ignored by criminologists, including those like myself who work in the subfield of race and crime (but see Zoë James’ excellent work).
 Gypsies and Travellers’ exposure to risk factors commonly associated with criminal offending put them at higher risk of engaging in crime but also being the victim of it.
 However, there are no reliable estimates of Gypsies and Travellers’ criminal victimisation from property crime, violence, or hate crimes.

 The annual household Crime Survey for England and Wales (CSEW) includes tiny numbers of Gypsies and Travellers, as evident in the Cabinet Office’s 2017 Race Audit, and the CSEW excludes the at least 24% of Gypsies and Travellers estimated to live on sites or to be mobile (ONS 2014).
 In neither my local Facebook post nor in the Dispatches programme was there any consideration of this group’s heightened vulnerability to victimisation, both ordinary and that specifically motivated by ethnic hatred.
 And yet, Abrams et al. (2018) have shown in research for the Equalities and Human Rights Commission that 44% of survey respondents expressed openly negative feelings towards Gypsies, Roma and Travellers.
 This compared to 27% towards immigrants and 22% towards Muslims, whose vilification has seen them disproportionately the victims of hate crimes.
-This is not to say that we shouldn’t consider the possibility that certain groups may be more involved than others in certain offence types — corporate crime, for example, may be more common among the white majority group because of access and opportunity.

 The ESRC-funded research project, Gypsy and Traveller Experiences of Crime and Justice Since the 1960s: A Mixed Methods Study, (https://www.realities-checked.org) will see whether these kinds of thinly veiled racist assumptions bear any resemblance to the ‘reality’ of crime in four areas in England.
 I, along with colleagues at the University of Plymouth (Zoë James) and UEA (Becky Taylor), aim to produce a quantitative, qualitative and historical response to popular yet flattened and stigmatised representations of Gypsies and Travellers.
 The study will comprise a crime victimisation and self-report offending survey; oral histories with Gypsies and Travellers in the community and serving prison sentences; archival analysis of council committee minutes, county surveys of policing, and local petitions against official sites (1960s-); and finally, interviews with professionals who have strategic and operational responsibilities for policies and practices affecting these communities.